openresty/lua-nginx-module/README.markdown

 trying to shut down, as in an Nginx configuration reload triggered by the `HUP` signal or in an Nginx server shutdown.
-When the Nginx worker is trying to shut down, one can no longer call `ngx.timer.at` to create new timers and in that case `ngx.timer.at` will return `nil` and a string describing the error, that is, "process exiting".
+When the Nginx worker is trying to shut down, one can no longer call `ngx.timer.at` to create new timers with nonzero delays and in that case `ngx.timer.at` will return `nil` and a string describing the error, that is, "process exiting".

+Starting from the `v0.9.3` release, it is allowed to create zero-delay timers even when the Nginx worker process starts shutting down.

 When a timer expires, the user Lua code in the timer callback is running in a "light thread" detached completely from the original